evanblack/ustyle-modals/README.md

 ### Basic options

     modalid (default '#us-modal-0')
 By default there's only one modal scaffold in the page (with an id "us-modal-0"), which is automatically created on page load and has it's contents replaced each time a link is clicked.
-But this allows the option to call multiple hidden prebuilt modals.
+But this option allows the calling of multiple hidden prebuilt modals.
 Can be a CSS id "#this-modal" or the first available CSS class ".those-modals"

     modalclass
-Extra classes to add to the modal (eg 'footer-green big-text')
+Extra CSS classes to add to the modal (eg 'footer-green big-text')

     type (default 'prebuilt', but uses the url/target to determine the option, if empty) The type of content to pull into the modal.
 Choose from 'inpage' (pull a hidden element into the modal and force it as "display:block"), 'ajax' (pull content from a url), 'iframe' (NOT YET BUILT!) or 'prebuilt' (the modal is self-contained, prebuilt and hidden).
 Default is 'prebuilt', but the script will try and determine of it's 'inpage' or 'ajax' based on the target (ie the link) to pull into the modal.

     width (defaults to M for medium - 600px wide)
-Five widths are available: "XS,S,M,L,XL" going from 400px up to 800px wide.
+Five widths are available: "XS,S,M,L,XL" ranging from 400px up to 800px wide.
 Why not allow arbitrary widths?
 Because then we'd have trouble spotting when the viewport is smaller than the modal and making them responsive without resorting to javascript events.

     height
 Only used for type="iframe".
 Otherwise the modal extends in height until it hits a maximum set in the stylesheet.